Can I smash the windshield of someone else's car?How quickly it becomes dangerous for dogs in a hot car

 Every year, around a dozen dog owners are convicted of leaving dogs in overheated cars, in some cases with fines ranging from several hundred to more than a thousand francs.

 Outsiders are often the last resort for the poor animals.
 The STS reassures us that a third party has nothing to fear legally when rescuing an animal.
 It is simply important to observe the following: First, the dog owner should be sought, for example by having him/her called out in the shopping center.
-If he/she does not come, the police should be alerted.
+If he/she does not show up, the police should be alerted.
 Only if the police do not arrive in time can you break the car window.

 It is advisable to keep a written record of everything - from the condition of the animal to the smashing of the window - and/or document it with your cell phone to avoid being prosecuted for damage to property.
 Alarm signs in dogs are loud howling or whimpering, but also faintness, apathy and unconsciousness.